Kingmaker Workflow Management

 contains an additional option

-As an example, the command listed above will produce not only ntuples for all samples specified in samples.txt using the config but also the friend trees tau_friends and tau_friends_2.
-All those three inputs will then be used, to produce the final friend tree special_tau_classifier.
+As an example, the command listed above will produce not only ntuples for all samples specified in samples.txt using the template_config but also the friend tree test_friend_v1 based on the template_friend_config.
+Both inputs will then be used, to produce the final friend tree test_multifriend_v1 based on the template_multifriend_config.
 The resulting folder structure will be

 /<base>/<production-tag>/